Table of content

 Scrumban methodology does not provide a specific format for tasks, however, it works better if all the tasks are of a similar size.
 Since the framework measures lead and cycle time, having similarly sized tasks allows for better usage of these metrics.

-This way the team can calculate velocity and estimate the waiting time on new features and project completion.
+This way the team can calculate velocity and estimate the how much time it will take to develop new features and complete the project.

 The last tool Scrumban framework uses is Lead and Cycle time.
 Borrowing the metrics from Kanban, it measures how much time on average it takes the team members to complete each task.
 Lead time calculates this from when a task is added to the backlog.
 Cycle time measures this period from when a team member pulls a task into the progress section.